achchala/search-engine/README.md

 # search-engine
-Search engine built with Python backend and React.js frontend to retrieve and display LA Times news articles.
+Search engine built with Python backend to retrieve and display LA Times news articles.